rati-ecosystem/rati-protocol/whitepaper.md

-# $RATi: The AI Ecosystem for Interoperable Agents and Digital Intelligence
+# $RATi: On-Chain AI & Digital Identity Whitepaper

 > _"AI should not just execute—it must live."_